pedidiong27/alx-system_engineering-devops/0x00-shell_basics/README.md

-that end with the char

-acter
+the directories welcome/, welcome/to/ and welcome/to/school